Deathdream

-Deathdream (also known as Dead of Night) is a 1974 horror film directed by Bob Clark and written by Alan Ormsby, and starring Richard Backus, John Marley, and Lynn Carlin.
-Filmed in Brooksville, Florida, it was inspired by the W. W. Jacobs short story "The Monkey's Paw".
+Deathdream (originally released as Dead of Night) is a 1974 horror film directed and produced by Bob Clark, written by Alan Ormsby, and starring Richard Backus, John Marley, and Lynn Carlin.
+Inspired by the W. W. Jacobs short story "The Monkey's Paw", the film is about young American soldier Andy Brooks (Backus) who returns home after seemingly being killed in Vietnam, only now as an undead, vampiric creature.

 Plot

-In Vietnam 1972, American soldier Andy Brooks is shot by a sniper and falls to the ground.
-As he dies, he hears his mother's voice calling out, "Andy, you'll come back.
+In 1972 Vietnam, American soldier Andy Brooks is shot by a sniper and falls to the ground.
+As he dies, he hears his mother Christine's voice calling out, "Andy, you'll come back.
 You've got to.
 You promised."

-Sometime later, his family receives notice of his death in combat.
-Andy's father, Charles, and sister, Cathy, begin to grieve, but his mother, Christine, becomes irate and refuses to believe that Andy has died.
-Meanwhile, a trucker stops at a diner and says he's picked up a hitchhiker who's a soldier.
-Hours later, in the middle of the night, Andy arrives at the front door of the family house in full uniform, apparently unharmed; the family welcomes him back with joy, concluding the notice of his death was a clerical error.
-When the father says the military told them Andy was dead, he replies "I was."
+Sometime later, Andy's family receives notice of his death in combat.
+His father, Charles, and sister, Cathy, begin to grieve, but Christine, becomes irate and refuses to believe that Andy has died.
+Meanwhile, a trucker stops at a diner and says that he has picked up a hitchhiker who is a soldier.
+Hours later, in the middle of the night, Andy arrives at his family's front door in full uniform, apparently unharmed; the family welcomes him back with joy, concluding the notice of his death was a clerical error.
+When Charles says the military told them Andy was dead, he replies "I was."
 The family laughs, thinking this a joke.

-In the next few days, Andy displays strange, withdrawn behavior, speaking only rarely, dressing in an concealing manner, and spending his days sitting around the house, listless and anemic.
-At night, though, he becomes inexplicably animated, wandering the town and spending time in the local cemetery.
-Meanwhile, local police investigate the murder of a local trucker, who was found with his throat slashed and his body drained of blood.
+In the next few days, Andy displays strange, withdrawn behavior, speaking only rarely, dressing in a concealing manner, and spending his days sitting around the house, listless and anemic.
+At night, however, he becomes inexplicably animated, wandering the town and spending time in the local cemetery.
+Meanwhile, local police investigate the murder of the trucker, who was found with his throat slashed and his body drained of blood.

 Charles attempts to confront Christine about Andy's erratic behavior.
 Christine insists that Charles was too withdrawn and authoritarian toward Andy; Charles counters that Christine made Andy too sensitive by smothering him.
-Andy continues to display weird behavior: he attacks a neighbor boy who attempts to demonstrate his karate skills, then kills the family dog when it tries to protect the child.
-Charles witnesses the killing, tells his wife that their son is crazy, and then goes to the bar, where he tells his friend, a doctor, what Andy did.
+Andy's behavior escalates: he attacks a neighbor boy who attempts to demonstrate his karate skills, then kills the family dog Butch when it tries to protect the child.
+Charles witnesses the killing, tells his wife that their son is crazy, and then goes to a bar, where he tells his friend, physician Doc Philip Allman, what Andy did.